Economies-of-scale in resource sharing systems: tutorial and partial review of the QED heavy-traffic regime: Extensions

 where $k(\beta) = \f(\beta)/\F({-}\beta)$.
 Hence, the universal QED properties, discussed in Section \ref{sec:properties}, remain intact when the model includes abandonments.
 Moreover, the probability that a job abandons vanishes at rate $O(1/\sqrt{\l})$ as $\l\to\infty$.
 In \cite{Zeltyn2005}, the stationary QED limits for more generally distributed patience time were derived, for which similar limiting behavior is proved.
 More surprisingly, it is shown that the limit is insensitive to the patience time distribution as long as its density at 0, i.e. the probability of abandoning immediately upon arrival, is fixed.
 On the process level, the appropriately scaled queue length process of the $M/M/\sl+M$ model in the QED regime can be shown to converge to a piecewise-linear Ornstein--Uhlenbeck process with drift terms

 and infinitesimal variance $\sigma^2(x) = 2$, see e.g.~\cite{Garnett2002}.
 Notice that for $\theta = 0$, we retrieve the Halfin-Whitt diffusion in Theorem \ref{thm:Halfin_Whitt_diffusion}.
 Under more general assumptions, \cite{Mandelbaum2012a} characterizes the QED limiting process for the $G/GI/s+GI$ queue.
 More specifically, they find that the QED limit of the $G/M/s+GI$ queue is still a piecewise-linear Ornstein-Uhlenbeck process.

 The general $G/G/s+G$ queue under various modeling assumptions and its limiting process in the QED regime has been studied in \cite{Garnett2002,Gans2003,Whitt2006,Mandelbaum2009,Zeltyn2005,Mandelbaum2012a,Kang2012,Dai2010,Reed2012,Jennings2012,Zhang2013}.
+These works also include the case where the system is balanced from the point of view of the abandonment probability, which related to the efficiency driven regime in our setting.
 Surveys on systems with abandonments are Ward \cite{Ward2012} and Dai \& He \cite{Dai2012}.